LeonardoESousa/LeoX/README.md

 `pip install .`

+Depending on the operating system, the commands above may need to be replace by

+`pip3 install LeoX` or `pip3 install .`

 Once installed, you should be able to run the program from any folder by just using the `lx` command.

 ## How to use it?